benjamingarzon/LH-RSA/process/README.md

 Pipeline:

+think about using fmriprerp 1.4 whe it is ready improve run_fs pipeline???

-conversions.sh: should read from file which are the correct sequences download data from
+xxconversions.sh: should read from file which are the correct sequences download data from should read how many runs to put in fieldmap

 fix in line 168